silpion/ansible-java/README.md

 - Allow to configure the default implemantation based on a single template.
 - Implement support for OpenJDK.
+- Implement support to install a JRE only.

 # Role variables